Trace Systoles and Sink Constant: Introduction

 \textbf{Plan of the paper.}

-We first recall the necessary background on Markoff maps in Section \ref{s:mar}.
-The Section \ref{s:sink} will be devoted to the definition of the the sink constant of Markoff maps, and the proofs of Theorems \ref{introthm:sink1} and \ref{introthm:sink2} providing explicit values of these constant in various cases.
-In Section \ref{s:char} we will give the precise relation between character varieties of surface groups and Markoff maps, so that in Section \ref{s:sys} we can give the main results in terms of trace systoles with Theorems \ref{introthm:sys1} and \ref{introthm:sys2}.
-Finally, in Section \ref{s:bow} we will use these results to give an alternaive proof of Bowditch's question for the surface of genus $2$.
+We first recall the necessary background on Markoff maps in Section \ref{s:mar} focusing only on the combinatorial setting.
+The Section \ref{s:sink} is the core of the paper and is devoted to the definition of the the sink constant of Markoff maps, and the proofs of Theorems \ref{introthm:sink1} and \ref{introthm:sink2} providing explicit values of these constants in various cases.
+The proofs are technical but elementary and rely on finding the minimum of a function related to the Markoff map, on an explicit domain that is given by the inequalities defining a sink.
+In Section \ref{s:char} we will give the precise relation between character varieties of surface groups and Markoff maps, in the cases that we are interested in, namely the one-holed torus, the four-holed sphere and the non-orientable surface of genus $3$.
+This will allow us to give in Section \ref{s:sys} the main results in terms of trace systoles and prove Theorems \ref{introthm:sys1} and also get a geometrical interpretation in terms of the usual systole as described in Theorem \ref{introthm:sys2}.
+Finally, in Section \ref{s:bow} we will use these results to give an alternative proof of Theorem \ref{introthm:bow} corresponding to Bowditch's question for the surface of genus $2$.